fernado1981/behave_framework_test/cheat_sheet/READMEBEHAVE.md

      Given we have behave installed
      When we implement a test
      Then behave will test it for us!

+**NOTA:** trabajando con REST_API:

+    Feature: (REST-API) Get from mock rest api a json response                  # features/demo.feature:1
+    Scenario: Fetch from a mock rest api a json response                        # features/demo.feature:3 Given the mock url                                                       # None
+       When we consume the endpoint                                             # None Then json response is retrieved with right data and 200 as status code   # None

 #### 2.- Creamos el directorio steps:
     cd features
     mkdir steps